JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 ---
 ## Sumary
-In theory, you should be able to build any branch or tag with the current build as long as the `wsjtx-git.txt` file is updated with the correct Source Location.
+In theory, you should be able to build any branch or tag with the current build as long as the `default.txt` file is updated with the correct Source Location.

->TIP - If you want different output locations for a given Branch or Tag, simply change the DEST location in `wsjtx-git.txt` before building.
+>TIP - If you want different output locations for a given Branch or Tag, simply change the DEST location in `default.txt` before building.

 ## Appendix-1